 Tricks, clickers, commands … Those are just for dogs, right?

 Contrary to popular belief, cats are trainable.
 You can teach them useful behaviors as well as novelty tricks.
 You can even train them to compete in agility tournaments.

 There are some differences between the way cats and dogs are trained, of course.
-According to the ASPCA website cats aren’t as likely to be motivated by praise as dogs.
+Cats aren’t as likely to be motivated by praise as dogs.
 Cats are also less instinctively driven to work in partnership with their human companions.
 But that doesn’t mean they’re not superstars in waiting.
 With the right methods — and a little creativity on your part — your cat will soon amaze you with the things he can learn.

 Remember: Cats respond to positive reinforcement, not negative punishment

 Cats should only be taught new behaviors with positive, reward-based training.
 Punishment and dominance are not healthy methods, nor are they effective.
 “Punishment creates stress, and stress is one of the most common causes for problem behaviors in cats, including eliminating outside of the litter box and compulsive grooming,” says the ASPCA website.
 So with that in mind, here are some steps to get you started:

 1. The best reinforcements you can use are treats — but not just any treats. ”My foster cats love to train with me,” says Jane Harrell, Petfinder’s senior producer and long-time cat foster mom.
 “But they won’t work for just anything.
 They want the soft, gooey, stinky treats.”
 And Jane’s fosters aren’t alone.
 Many cats need something special to motivate them.
 This means you should toss the kibble back in the cat food bin and look through your cabinets for the good stuff your cat loves.
 Diced chicken or turkey, low-sodium tuna, meat-flavored baby food and commercial cat treats might be effective, depending on your cat’s individual preferences.